 The main effects of IL-24 are

-Clinical uses of IL-24 include
+Clinical relevance of IL-24 includes

 IL-27 is produced by dendritic cells, monocytes, and macrophages.